 In principle, any physical quantity can be expressed in terms of seven base units.

 |Amount of Substance||mole||mol|

 Apart from the base units, there are SI units of derived units.
 These are called as such because their value is determined based on one or more base units.
 Some examples are given below.

 - Frequency – Hertz (Hz); 1 Hz = 1 s-1

 - Power – Watt (W); 1 W = 1 kg·m2s−3

-Stay tuned with Byju’s to learn more about the International System of Units, temperature and much more.
+Hope you have clearly understood the units and measurements.
+Stay tuned with BYJU’S to learn more about the International System of Units, various derivations, Laws in Physics and much more.